-Right now, companies are trying to plan for the future of their organizations during a time of unprecedented uncertainty.
+The COVID-19 pandemic caused unprecedented uncertainty for companies trying to plan for the future of their organizations during a time of unprecedented uncertainty.
 But even before COVID-19 caused a massive shift toward remote work, strategic planning at many organizations was ineffective.
 Teams often lacked clarity on the next steps needed to actually execute plans.

 In 2016, it was estimated that around 67% of strategic plans fail.
-There are numerous reasons for why strategic plans fail, including a lack of stakeholder buy-in, unclear objectives, lost momentum, and zero alignment.
+Strategic plans fail for numerous reasons, including a lack of stakeholder buy-in, unclear objectives, lost momentum, and zero alignment.

-But the heart of the problem is that strategic planning is often doomed to fail from the very beginning.
+But the heart of the problem is that strategic planning (specifically, remote strategic planning) is often doomed to fail from the very beginning.

 Our approach needs to change.
 It’s time to focus on fostering engagement, alignment, and clarity to make strategic planning worthwhile and effective.

 Picture the ideal strategic planning meeting.
 Everyone gathers around a conference room table, passionately tossing ideas back and forth.
 It’s a free-flowing conversation filled with energy and the unexplainable synergy of collaboration.
 Suddenly, someone jumps up, grabs the marker, and takes to the whiteboard to jot down what everyone’s been discussing.
 One idea stands out, and the whole room knows that’s the right path forward.